 Easy Leftover Turkey Curry Puff Pastry

-- 1 sheet of all-butter puff pastry I used Trader's Joe all-butter puff pastry (not affiliate)
+- 1 sheet of all-butter puff pastry or homemade rough puff pastry

 - 1 cup left over turkey meat (breast or thigh meat or combo) shredded or diced